cloudfright/blog/cloudfright-blog/content/posts/ai-and-creativity.md

 ## What is AI art?

 Generative AI can take human prompts and produce an output.
 This typically takes the form of a text input which is then used to generate an image based on the context derived from the text input.
 And the generated images are often astonishing.
 Not only that, but these AI tools can generate variations of images based on the style of a supplied image.
 It can even copy an artist's style, without copying any of their artwork, just by putting the artist's name in the prompt, for example, "A horse standing in a field by a barn in the style of Turner".
-Parts of an image can also seamlessly replaced with another image using a process called 'in-painting'.
+Parts of an image can also seamlessly replaced with another image using a process called *in-painting*.

 Some of the most talked about AI artist tools are: